jorgefsa23/jorgefsa23/README.md

 ### 👋 Hi, I’m Jorge

-I’m studying Software Engineering.
-My learning interest includes Data Science, with all its possibilities.
+Software Engineering undergraduate student.
+I am interested in Data Science, with all its possibilities.

-I am usually studying some scripts in Python, Java, R, or either, JS.
+Here you will find some reposotories with scripts I am learning now > Python, Java, R, or either, JS.

 📫 Contact: jorge.fsa23@gmail.com